lukehinds/gotroot.github.io/_posts/2016-03-02-multi-tenancy-keystone.md

 # SEPARATE IDENTITY BACK-ENDS

-Now one might wonder, its very likely that domains are going to want seperate indenity backends.
+Now one might wonder, its very likely that domains are going to want seperate identity backends.
 You can't expect BMW and Ford to share the same LDAP system.
 Conveniently the keystone developers thought of this, and so you can have dedicated identity driver configurations for each domain.

 We enable these as follows: